 The results on the age and birth cohorts are reported in Table 9 and confirm the significant heterogeneity in the effect of households' external cost of financing across groups.
-The consumption of the household whose head is born between 1941 and 1945 are not affected by the HEF index.
-Moving to the two birth cohorts between 1951 and 1960, we find that the impact of our measure of access to external finance is significant for the expenditure of the young households, but is not statistically different from zero for the older households in the same birth group.
+The consumption growth of the cohort whose head is born between 1941 and 1945 is not correlated with the HEF index.
+Moving to the two birth cohorts between 1951 and 1960, we find that the impact of our measure of access to external finance is significant for the consumption growth of the young households, but is not statistically different from zero for the older households in the same birth cohort.

 The coefficients on the HEF index in the birth cohorts 1961 to 1965 and 1966 to 1970 are also negative and significant, as we may expect given that these groups are dominated by the young throughout our sample.
-The last birth cohort is also associated with impacts of financing costs which are significantly larger than the impacts on other cohorts.
+The youngest birth cohort is also associated with a negative impact of financing costs which is significantly larger than the impacts on older cohorts.
 In summary, we find further evidence in support of the notion that the young are more exposed to changes in the terms on which they access the credit market than the old.